Table of Contents

 Economic Damages

 Economic damages compensate for the financial losses caused by the death.
 These are calculated with specificity and typically supported by expert testimony from economists and vocational specialists.
-They include the deceased's lost future income and benefits (projected over their remaining work-life expectancy), medical expenses incurred before death (emergency treatment, hospitalization, surgery), funeral and burial costs, and the loss of financial support to dependents.
-There is no cap on economic damages in Colorado.
+Under Colorado's Wrongful Death Act (C.R.S. § 13-21-201), economic damages include the deceased's lost future income and benefits, projected over their remaining work-life expectancy, along with medical expenses incurred before death such as emergency treatment, hospitalization, and surgery.
+Funeral and burial costs are also recoverable, as is the loss of financial support to dependents.
+It is important to note that while economic damages themselves are not capped, Colorado law imposes a $2,125,000 cap on non-economic damages as of 2025 (C.R.S. § 13-21-203).
+Additionally, claims must be filed within two years of the death, as specified by C.R.S. § 13-80-102.
+Proper calculation of economic damages requires careful documentation and often expert analysis to establish the full scope of financial harm.

 Non-Economic Damages